 Kemba Credit Union is headquartered in West Chester and is the 5th largest credit union in the state of Ohio.
-It is also the 380th largest credit union in the nation.
-It was established in 1934 and as of March of 2014, it had grown to 131 employees and 78,313 members.
-Kemba Credit Union's savings rates are 92% higher than the national average, and it boasts a A+ health rating.
+It is also the 309th largest credit union in the nation.
+It was established in 1934 and as of June of 2022, it had grown to 256 employees and 124,041 members at 14 locations.
+Kemba Credit Union has an A+ health rating.

 My credit union was merged into Kemba at the end of last year.
 The savings interest rates Kemba pays are the lowest in the Cincinnati area.
 Last month they paid .05% on my savings account.
 I looked at other credit unions in the area and all are paying between .10% and .30% on a basic savings account.
 Kemba has the nerve to say their rates are "competitive" so I guess being at the bottom of the list somehow makes you competitive.